soufianeessarhir/httpserver/README.md

-# ABOUT
+# ABOUT THE PROJECT
-This project is about creating an HTTP server from scratch using standard C++ 98
+-This project is about creating an HTTP server from scratch using standard C++ 98

-# resource list
+# RESOURCE LIST

-## NGNIX
+- ## NGNIX

 - [Inside NGINX: How We Designed for Performance & Scale](https://www.nginx.com/blog/inside-nginx-how-we-designed-for-performance-scale/)
 - [NGINX Architecture - Official Docs](https://nginx.org/en/docs/dev/development_guide.html)